stacello19/myPresso/README.md

 ##### Backend
 Coded in AWS Lambda and API Gateway with the database in RDS.
-This app also uses AWS Amplify for the deployment and Route53 for reverse proxy.
+This app also uses AWS Amplify for the deployment and DNS Service using AWS Route53 and godaddy.com.

 ## Skills